The DataTable component is a web component that displays data in a tabular format.

 The datatable componet is based on the Tanstack Table library.
 Almost all the properties of the Tanstack Table are supported.

-properties to be set.
+The default datatable only needs the data and columns properties to be set.
 Check the Tanstack table column definition for more information.

 HTML